Department of National Parks and Wildlife of Zambia

-The Department of National Parks and Wildlife was established in 2015 to protect and conserve Zambia's wildlife and improve the quality of the life among communities in the wildlife estates.
-The Department also aims to sustain e biodiversity in national parks and game management areas.
+The aims of the department are to protect and conserve Zambia's wildlife and to improve the quality of the life among communities in the wildlife estates.
+The department also aims to sustain biodiversity in national parks and game management areas, comprising 20 National Parks, 36 Game Management Areas and one bird sanctuary, which cover 30 percent of the country’s land mass.